 LBJ DC Fellows spend their first two semesters in Austin following a slightly customized version of the traditional first-year MPAff or MGPS curriculum.
 Students then relocate to Washington, DC, in June to pursue their Policy Apprenticeships for 32 hours per week during the summer and fall semesters of their second year.
 Simultaneous with their Policy Apprenticeships, students will take core academic courses at the LBJ Washington Center, focusing on the essentials of policymaking at the federal level.

-Estimated DC Program Tuition and Fees (based on 2020–21 tuition rates)
+Estimated DC Program Tuition and Departmental Tuition (based on 2022–23 tuition rates)

 Texas Resident (in-state)